OrangeSpyderMan/inkplate10-weather-cal/README.md

 ```

 Interactive Proxmox runs list available LXC storage and can create separate
 mounts for generated data and read-only config.
-They also select the renderer
-and automatically use the normal published image tag for Firefox or its
-`-pillow` counterpart for Pillow.
-Use `--renderer`, `--storage`,
+Use `--storage`,
 `--data-storage`, and `--config-storage` for unattended storage selection.
+The v4 installer ignores pre-v4 and historical `-pillow` image tags.

 To deploy from this checkout to another machine over SSH, use the remote
 wrapper.
 It currently supports Proxmox and systemd targets: